 In our culture, it is common for women to feel nervous and even fearful of childbirth.
 We’ve all heard scary horror stories from other people about their babies’ births.
-But something that people aren’t as willing to share is how much of a turd toddlerhood can be.
+Something that people aren’t as willing to share is how much of a turd toddlerhood can be.
 Don’t get me wrong.
 I love and adore my crazy toddler.
 But he is the true definition of a sour patch kid.
 Sour one moment and then sweet the next.
 He keeps me on my toes almost every minute of every day.
 When I think about the day I gave birth to him, I think, “Psssshhh, that’s child’s play compared to what this kid puts me through on the regular.”
 Why aren’t more people acknowledging that, yes, childbirth can be tough, but wrangling a toddler isn’t much easier?
 This is just my personal experience, but some mothers might agree.
 Here is why I believe childbirth is easier than parenting a toddler.

 1. Giving birth is a short period of time compared to motherhood.